plausible/website/_posts/2020-04-24-60-best-google-analytics-alternatives-the-complete-list-for-2020.md

 * They want something easier to understand and get insights from without needing to be an expert or without taking a lot of time
 * They want something compliant with the different privacy regulations to [avoid cookies banners and other consent prompts](https://plausible.io/data-policy)
 * They want something more lightweight to optimize their site speed and performance
+* They want something that's open source and/or self-hostable

-Are you looking for a Google Analytics alternative or for an addition to Google Analytics too?
+Are you looking for a Google Analytics alternative or a tool to use as an addition to Google Analytics?
 Here's the complete list of all the best website analytics tools you can choose from in 2020.
+Let's get started.

-1. Ordered list
+1. Ordered list {:toc}
-{:toc}

 ## Plausible Analytics